University of Queensland (UQ) CSL Vaccine Candidate Description

 April 9, 2020 - The UQ vaccine development team will partner with the Dutch company, Viroclinics Xplore, on the crucial pre-clinical studies.

-January 24, 2020 - The Coalition for Epidemic Preparedness Innovations (CEPI) requested UQ use its rapid response vaccine technology to develop a vaccine, and the candidate being tested was produced within the first three weeks.
+January 24, 2020 - The Coalition for Epidemic Preparedness Innovations (CEPI) requested UQ use its rapid response vaccine technology to develop a vaccine.
+The candidate being tested was produced within the first three weeks.

 UQ COVID-19 Vaccine Candidate Clinical Trials

-Launched in July 2020, the Phase 1 trial will involve about 120 volunteers aged between 18 and 55, will receive 2-doses on the UQ-CSL V451, with a proportion of participants to receive a placebo.
+- This trial will involve about 120 volunteers aged between 18 and 55 who will receive 2-doses of the UQ-CSL V451, with a proportion of participants receiving a placebo.
 The initial participant was dosed at the Brisbane Clinic.